-Punters are NFL Draft prospects too — always have been, always will be.
+Punters are NFL Draft prospects, too — always have been, always will be.
 Yet, in San Diego State punter Matt Araiza, the 2022 NFL Draft class might possess the most high-profile and highly skilled punter prospect in recent history.
-Araiza has set records and social media alight with his left leg cannon this season, earning praise from the modern-day mouthpiece of a punter, Pat McAfee.
+This season, Araiza has set records and social media alight with his left leg cannon.
 In Araiza’s scouting report, we break through the numbers and noise to scrutinize his pro potential ahead of the 2022 NFL Draft.

 Matt Araiza NFL Draft Profile

 - School: San Diego State